GuyTeichman/RNAlysis/docs/source/user_guide.rst

 'samples' is the number of features that were used in the enrichment set. 'n obs' is the observed number of features positive for the attribute in the enrichment set.
-'n exp' is the expected number of features positive for the attribute in the enrichment set. 'log2_fold_enrichment' is log2 of the fold change 'n obs'/'n exp'. enrich_randomization performs the number of randomizations specified by the user (10,000 by default), and marks each randomization as either a success or a failure.
+'n exp' is the expected number of features positive for the attribute in the enrichment set. 'log2_fold_enrichment' is log2 of the fold change 'n obs'/'n exp'.

+enrich_hypergeometric performs the hypergeometric test: Given M genes in the background set, n genes in the test set, with N genes from the background set belonging to a specific attribute (or 'success') and X genes from the test set belonging to that attribute.
+If we were to randomly draw n genes from the background set (without replacement), what is the probability of drawing X or more (in case of enrichment)/X or less (in case of depletion) genes belonging to the given attribute?

+enrich_randomization performs the number of randomizations specified by the user (10,000 by default), and marks each randomization as either a success or a failure.
 The p values specified in 'pval' are calculated as (sucesses+1)/(repetitions+1).
 This is a positive-bias estimator of the exact p-value, which avoids exactly-zero p-values.
 You can read more about the topic in the following publication: https://www.ncbi.nlm.nih.gov/pubmed/21044043

+Randomization tests can be computationally heavy, and take a while to run, especially if we test a large number of attributes.
 If we want to perform the enrichment analysis in parallel and save time, we could use the enrich_randomization_parallel function instead of enrich_randomization.
 To use it, you must first start a parallel session::